Diminenos/audiovisual_content_management_system/README.md

   Transcribes spoken audio into text and subtitles.

 - **Named Entity Recognition (NER)**
-  Extracts topics/entities from subtitles for semantic search.
+  Extracts topics/entities from text for semantic search.

 - **Asynchronous Processing**
-  Tasks are processed in the background using Celery and RabbitMQ.
+  Tasks (Algorithms) are processed in the background using Celery and RabbitMQ.

 - **WordPress Integration**
   WordPress plugin + theme for enhanced video playback with tags, topics, and subtitles.